How to work out and claim Corporation Tax relief on trading losses.

 More information about changes to relief for carried-forward losses

-Read the Reform to Corporation Tax loss relief: draft guidance for more information about the way relief for carried-forward losses changed from 1 April 2017.
+Read the loss reform guidance for more information about the way relief for carried-forward losses changed from 1 April 2017.

 Carry a trading loss back